 Like me, she too is also on this difficult journey of healing childhood trauma, scoliosis, back pain, and chronic fatigue.

-Chatting with her, made me aware of the additional challenges a deaf person has in relation to life and particularly healing trauma.
+Chatting with her, made me aware of the additional challenges a deaf person has about life and particularly healing trauma.

 We first connected on Facebook over scoliosis, a condition we both have.
 We both share the assumption that most cases of idiopathic scoliosis are due to having to repress our emotions when growing up.